Quick answer

 A good redraw result is not always the single highest-ranked weapon in isolation.
 It is the weapon that makes the whole account easier to pilot on day one.
-Game8’s current redraw page places Ice Staff at the top of the redraw pool, while AppMedia currently prefers Queen’s Whip for its broad early-stage value.
-The safest player rule is to combine both views instead of pretending only one list exists: take the redraw weapon that gives you the cleanest second lane, keeps your early clears stable, and does not overlap too hard with the premium keeper you already rolled.
+Queen’s Whip is easy to feel immediately because it covers broad early-stage problems, while Ice Staff stays excellent when your first pull is not already a magic-first plan.
+The safest player rule is to compare fit instead of pretending one ranking solves every account: take the redraw weapon that adds a different role, keeps early clears stable, and does not overlap too much with the main weapon you already rolled.

 It is a safety net, not the whole reroll